lukaszcz/coqhammer/README.md

   The definition of `scrush` is: `try strivial; ssimpl; sauto`.

+* `qsimpl`

+  A more conservative version of `ssimpl`.
+Useful when `ssimpl` performs too much simplification or takes too much time.

 * `sintuition`

-  A "super" version of `intuition`.
-Essentially, may be seen as a more conservative version of `ssimpl`.
-Useful when `ssimpl` performs too much simplification.
+  An even more conservative and quicker simplification tactic.

 * `simp_hyps`